getaaron/AGBExpiringCache/README.md

 An Objective-C memory cache that invalidates items after a certain time interval.

+The implementation uses `NSCache`, so the cache may also be invalidated on system memory pressure.

 ###Usage

 1. Create an `AGBExpiringCache` and optionally set its `expiryTimeInterval`.
 The default is `3600` (1 hour).